-10 DIY Cedar Raised Garden Beds Plans You Can Make Today
+10 DIY Cedar Raised Garden Beds Plans You Can Make Today (With Pictures)

 If you’re an avid gardener and want your flowers, plants, or veggies to get that “royal” treatment, a raised garden bed is a must.
 The #1 job of a raised garden bed is to contain the soil, allowing you to enrich it.
 Plus, this forces the roots to grow deeper into the ground.
 Mostly crafted from wood, the bed can be of any shape or size, and if you want it to last, go with cedar.

 Cedar easily handles moisture and mold, and is a natural insect repellent.
 More importantly, it holds up well to harsh outdoor conditions.
 So, today, our focus will be on the best raised cedar garden beds plans.
 Don’t worry: they don’t require a science degree to build.
 While some are more complex than others, all you have to do is follow the simple, down-to-earth instructions.
 Alright, now let’s find the perfect bed for your garden!

 The Top 10 DIY Cedar Raised Garden Beds Plans

 We start the list with one of the simplest yet most popular DIY plans.
 This single-layer cedar bed will be a perfect pick for a beginner gardener, as it only consists of one layer of cedar boards and takes less than an hour to complete.
 As long as you’ve got a saw and a standard-issue drill, you’ll be able to pull this project off.
 This raised garden bed is great at keeping weeds, pests, and critters at bay, ensuring fast, hassle-free growth for the plants.

 Just make sure the screws are of the proper size, find the right spot for the garden bed (it should get 5–6 hours of sun per day), and you’re all set!

 2. Three-Layer Western Red Cedar Bed with Spikes